The Strategic Leadership, M.P.S. (Master of Professional Studies) is an interdisciplinary

-The University College offers the Master of Professional Studies (M.P.S.) with concentrations in Human Resources Leadership, Strategic Leadership, and Training and Development in conjunction with all six of the Tennessee Board of Regents universities.
-For more information contact firstname.lastname@example.org, call (615) 898-5611, or visit www.mtsu.edu/universitycollege/distance/mps.php.
+The University College offers the Master of Professional Studies (M.P.S.) with concentrations in Human Resources Leadership, Leadership in Nutrition, Operations Research, Strategic Leadership, and Training and Development.
+For more information, contact Pamela.Morris@mtsu.edu, call (615) 898-5920, or visit www.mtsu.edu/mps.

 All application materials are to be submitted to the College of Graduate Studies.